treytabner/stale-issues/README.md

 # unmarkComment: >
 #   Your comment here.

-# Comment to post when closing a stale Issue or Pull Request.
+# Comment to post when closing a stale Issue.
 # closeComment: >
 #   Your comment here.